-- a high or severe controversy score related to Human Rights, for subindustries for which Human Rights are considered a high or severe risk. - a severe controversy score related to Human Rights, for all other subindustries.
+a high or severe controversy score related to Human Rights, for subindustries for which Human Rights are considered a high or severe risk. • a severe controversy score related to Human Rights, for all other subindustries.

 Based on this assessment, appropriate measures are taken, ranging from engagement with the companies concerned to selling positions.
-More information on the Policy on Human Rights can be found on the KBC Asset Management NV website.
+More information on the Policy on Human Rights can be found at www.kbc.com/en/corporate-sustainability/setting-rules-and-policies > Limiting our adverse impact > KBC group Sustainability Policies > Human Rights, UN Global Compact and Modern Slavery Act > KBC Group Policy on Human Rights.